 “Severe illness wasn’t life-altering, it was life-shattering.
 It felt less like an epiphany—a piercing burst of light, illuminating What Really Matters—and more like someone had just firebombed the path forward.”

-I was also struck by a section in which Kalanithi expresses his desire to make the most of what time he has left.
+I was struck by the passages in which Kalanithi expresses his desire to make the most of what time he has left.
 One frustrating irony for many of us with cancer is that the physical limitations of the disease don’t allow us to engage in fast paced or frenzied activity.

 “Time for me is now double-edged: every day brings me further from the low of my last relapse but closer to the next recurrence—and, eventually, death.
 Perhaps later than I think, but certainly sooner than I desire.
 There are, I imagine, two responses to that realization.
 The most obvious might be an impulse to frantic activity: to “live life to its fullest,” to travel, to dine, to achieve a host of neglected ambitions.
 Part of the cruelty of cancer, though, is not only that it limits your time; it also limits your energy, vastly reducing the amount you can squeeze into a day.
 It is a tired hare who now races.
 And even if I had the energy, I prefer a more tortoiselike approach.
 I plod, I ponder.
 Some days, I simply persist.”